Condalia

 Condalia is a genus of spiny shrubs in the tribe Rhamneae of the buckthorn family, Rhamnaceae.
-It was named for Antonio Condal, an 18th Spanish physician.
+It was named for Antonio Condal, an 18th century Spanish physician.
 Members of the genus are native to tropical and subtropical deserts and xeric shrublands in North and South America.
 The ranges of each species vary considerably; some are confined to only a few square miles, while others can be found on an area up to 1000 sqmi.

 Common names

 Condalia species are often referred to as bluewood, purple haw, logwood, or snakewood in English.
 Some southern hemisphere species are known as "piquillín" or "yuna".
 The name snakewood is broadly used and does not indicate any particular species.

 Taxonomy

 Research performed on the members of Condalia usually concerns only the species native to North or South America; taxonomy is determined for only one group of species.
 As a result, a consensus has not been reached regarding the composition of the genus.